-Introduction to different types of naval threat analyses and to the purposes, problems and procedures associated therewith.
-Attention is paid to sources of information available to analysts and to threat analysis products put out by the U.S. Intelligence activities.
+Introduction to different types of naval threat analyses and to the purposes, problems, and procedures associated therewith.
+Attention is paid to sources of information available to analysts, and to threat analysis products of U.S. Intelligence activities.
 Students will engage in a classroom simulation of an operational intelligence activity charged with analyzing a "developing threat."
 SI access required.